ubdsgroup/ubdsgroup.github.io/team/_posts/2017-10-15-sreelekha-guggilam.md

 github: sreelekh
 image: /images/team/sreelekha-guggilam.jpg
 cv: /pdfs/team/sreelkha-guggilam-cv.pdf
-alumni: True
+alumni: true
 ---

-Lekha has been a PhD student in the group since 2018.
+Lekha graduated from the group with a PhD degree in 2022 and is joining Oak Ridge National Laboratory as staff scientist.